ceph/ceph/doc/architecture.rst

 Device kernel object(s).
 This is done with the  command-line tool ``rbd``.

-.. index:: Ceph FS; Ceph Filesystem; libcephfs; MDS; metadata server; ceph-mds
+.. index:: CephFS; Ceph Filesystem; libcephfs; MDS; metadata server; ceph-mds

 Ceph Filesystem
 ---------------

-The Ceph Filesystem (Ceph FS) provides a POSIX-compliant filesystem as a service that is layered on top of the object-based Ceph Storage Cluster.
+The Ceph Filesystem (CephFS) provides a POSIX-compliant filesystem as a service that is layered on top of the object-based Ceph Storage Cluster.
-Ceph FS files get mapped to objects that Ceph stores in the Ceph Storage Cluster.
+CephFS files get mapped to objects that Ceph stores in the Ceph Storage Cluster.
 Ceph Clients mount a CephFS filesystem as a kernel object or as a Filesystem in User Space (FUSE).